Inpatient Rehab in New Mexico

 Treatment included:

-• Short term inpatient rehab, residential rehab and 90 day and 1 year rehab
+• Short term inpatient rehab, inpatient hospital drug/alcohol rehab and residential long term rehab

 • Inpatient detox services